viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 Enhanced Sign-in Security biometrics uses Virtualization-based security (VBS) and the TPM to isolate user authentication processes and data and secure the pathway by which the information is communicated.

 These specialized components protect against a class of attacks that includes biometric sample injection, replay, and tampering.
 For example, fingerprint readers must implement Secure Device Connection Protocol, which uses key negotiation and a Microsoft-issued certificate to protect and securely store user authentication data.
-For facial recognition, components such as the Secure Devices (SDEV) table and process isolation with trustlets help prevent additional attack classes.
+For facial recognition, components such as the Secure Devices (SDEV) table and process isolation with trustlets help prevent more attack classes.

 Enhanced Sign-in Security is configured by device manufacturers during the manufacturing process and is most typically supported in Secured-core PCs.
 For facial recognition, Enhanced Sign-in Security is supported by specific silicon and camera combinations -  check with the specific device manufacturer.
 Fingerprint authentication is available across all processor types.
 Reach out to specific OEMs for support details.